veeCan54/03-AdvancedSiteToSiteVPN/README.md

-# 03-AdvancedSiteToSiteVPN
+# Advanced Site to Site VPN.
+**Objectives:**
-Let us create and test a VPN connection between an AWS VPC and an On Premise Customer network. <p>
+1. Create and test a VPN connection between an AWS VPC and an On Premise Customer network.
+2. Configure IPSec tunnels and understand BGP route propagation.

 Architecture: The AWS VPC has 2 subnets in 2 AZs with an EC1 instance in each subnet.
 On the Customer side there are 2 physical routers and 2 servers.
 Connection is implemented using a Transit Gateway on the AWS side with 2 VPN attachments.